The American Magazine: History

 In June 1906, muckraking journalists Ray Stannard Baker, Lincoln Steffens and Ida M. Tarbell left McClure's to help create The American Magazine.
-An "Editorial Announcement" published in 1907 lead with Tarbell's coverage of tariff policy.
+An "Editorial Announcement" published in 1907 led with Tarbell's coverage of tariff policy.
 Baker contributed articles using the pseudonym David Grayson.
 Under John Sanborn Phillips, who served as editor until 1915, the monthly magazine departed somewhat from the muckraking style and focused on human interest stories, social issues and fiction.
 Initially published by his Phillips Publishing Company of Springfield, Ohio, it later was taken over by Crowell Publishing Company in 1911, and later merged with Collier's.
 The American Magazine was published by Crowell-Collier until it folded in 1956.

 Editors

 With the changes in 1915, John M. Siddall (1915–23) was appointed as editor of the periodical, which expanded its market considerably by concentrating on a female readership.
 The cover of the September 1917 issue announced: "This Magazine's Circulation Has Doubled in 20 Months."
 The September 1922 cover stated circulation had reached 1.8 million.

 Merle Crowell served as editor of The American Magazine from 1923 until 1929 when Sumner Blossom took over.
 Blossom, who had been editor of Popular Science, was there for the last 27 years of the magazine's existence.
 Fictional serials and short stories were a popular feature, and the magazine published several winners of the O. Henry Awards.
 High-profile writers contributed articles on a variety of topics.

-During his editorship, Blossom adopted the unusual policy of hiding the author's name on all works of fiction during the selection process as a way to encourage new fiction writers.
+During his editorship, Blossom adopted the policy of hiding the author's name on all works of fiction during the selection process as a way to encourage new fiction writers.
 The magazine's staff learned the author's identity only once they accepted or rejected a manuscript.

 The last issue of The American Magazine was displayed on newsstands in August 1956.